v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 maria_height := 178

 if john_height < maria_height {
-    println('Maria is taller than John')
+    println("Maria is taller than John")
 }
 ```